List of EastEnders characters introduced in 2010: Sandy Gibson

 Sandy is Dotty Cotton's (Molly Conlin) mother.
 She turns up at Dot Branning's (June Brown) house looking for her daughter, Kirsty, but Dot says she knows nobody of that name.
 Dot and Sandy meet up in the café and Sandy says she was an alcoholic but gave up the day Dotty's father Nick Cotton (John Altman) took her away.
 Dot later decides to tell Dotty about her mother, who wants to see her.
 After Sandy visits Dotty, Dot decides that she should live with her mother.
 Dotty receives an emotional send-off from Dot as she and Sandy leave the Square.
 In October 2010 during a conversation with Grace Olubunmi (Ellen Thomas), Dot refers to Sandy as her daughter-in-law, suggesting that Sandy is or once was married to Nick.

 In October 2021, eleven years later, Sandy returns and gatecrashes a private party at Ruby Allen's (Louisa Lytton) nightclub and ordered to leave by Vinny Panesar (Shiv Jalota).
 Sandy refuses to and she is bounced by club security.
 Sonia Fowler (Natalie Cassidy) finds Sandy drunk in the street, demanding to see Dotty (now played by Milly Zero).
 Sandy then returns to the club and causes a commotion, much to Dotty's shock.
 An argument ensues, where Sandy berates Dotty and Dotty discovers needle tracks on her arms, confirming she is using again.
 When Dotty asks Sandy what she wants, she tells her she wants money.

+Dotty attempts to settle Sandy into one of Suki Panesar's (Balvinder Sopal) properties, but Suki evicts her.
+Meanwhile, Dotty's long-lost uncle Tom 'Rocky' Cotton (Brian Conley), who is deceitfully posing as Sonia's father, is horrified to discover that Sandy is back and demands Dotty make her leave.

+On Christmas Day, Dotty reveals the truth about Rocky's identity.
+However, this does not go down well with Sandy who fears that Dotty has ruined their plan to extort money.
+Sandy angrily tells Dotty that Rocky is actually her father, and not Nick.
+A devastated Dotty asks Sandy if she is telling the truth but Sandy leaves.
+In September 2022, Dotty confronts Rocky, who says that he can't be her father, as he and Sandy never had sex and that Nick is actually her dad, proving that Sandy was lying.

+In 2022, Laura-Jayne Tyler from Inside Soap called Sandy "chaotic" and called for her return, writing that there was huge "storyline potential" for her and Dotty that was being wasted.